 Once the evaluation is complete, teen depression can be addressed by a variety of therapeutic modalities:

-In psychoeducation groups, clinical professionals educate teens on how the brain works, so they can begin to change their thought processes and increase overall mental health.
+- Psychoeducation groups educate parents and teens on how the brain works, so they can begin to change their thought processes and increase overall mental health.

-Acceptance Commitment Therapy (ACT) combines acceptance and mindfulness strategies with commitment and behavior-change strategies to increase psychological flexibility.
+- Acceptance and Commitment Therapy (ACT) combines acceptance and mindfulness strategies with commitment and behavior-change strategies to increase psychological flexibility.

-Attachment-Based Family Therapy strengthens the emotionally protective, secure-based, parent-child relationship while promoting adolescent autonomy.
+- Attachment-Based Family Therapy and other forms of family therapy strengthen the emotionally protective parent-child relationship while promoting adolescent autonomy.

 JAMA Psychiatry.
 2016 Feb;73(2):159-65.